paulrisk3/picam-motion-detection/README.md

   * Working on it.
 * Optimize for Raspberry Pi OS on Pi 4
   * That's not going to happen any time soon.
 The OpenCV library does **not** like Pi.
+  * I wonder if Ubuntu for Pi would work better, but I think it's an ARM thing.
 * Provide web server to view motion captures remotely
   * No. Just use Plex.